highlightjs/highlight.js/README.md

 You can also download and self-host the same assets we serve up via our own CDNs.
 We publish those builds to the [cdn-release](https://github.com/highlightjs/cdn-release) GitHub repository.
 You can easily pull individual files off the CDN endpoints with `curl`, etc; if say you only needed `highlight.min.js` and a single CSS file.

-There is also an npm package [@highlightjs/cdn-assets](https://www.npmjs.com/package/@highlightjs/cdn-assets) if pulling the assets in via `npm` would be easier for your build process.
+There is also an npm package [@highlightjs/cdn-assets](https://www.npmjs.com/package/@highlightjs/cdn-assets) if pulling the assets in via `npm` or `yarn` would be easier for your build process.

 ### NPM / Node.js server module